browntownington/scanprep4paperless-ngx/README.md

+# scanprep for paperless-ngx

+This is a modified version of scanprep to run on paperless-ngx systems to separate documents in the papaerless-ngx consume directory before they are processed by paperless-ngx.

+MORE DETAILS TO COME..

 # scanprep – Prepare scanned PDF documents

 > Small utility to prepare scanned documents.
 Supports separating PDF files by separator pages and removing blank pages.